ericsonga/APCSAReview/_sources/Unit2-Using-Objects/topic-2-2-constructors.rst

    :feedback_c: This would initialize the Turtle to the middle of the world, not necessarily coordinates (50,150).
    :feedback_d: Make sure the order of the parameters match the constructor signature above.
    :feedback_e: This matches the second constructor above with the parameters of x, y, and world.

    Given the Turtle class in the figure above and a World object world1, which of the following code segments will correctly create an instance of a Turtle object at (x,y) coordinates (50,150)?

+.. mchoice:: no_arg_constructor
+   :practice: T
+   :answer_a: public World(int width, int height)
+   :answer_b: public World()
+   :answer_c: public World
+   :answer_d: public World(int width)
+   :correct: b
+   :feedback_a: This constructor signature defines two arguments: width and height.
+   :feedback_b: This constructor signature is correct for a no-argument constructor.
+   :feedback_c: The constructor signature must include parentheses.
+   :feedback_d: This constructor signature defines one argument: width.

+   Which of these is the correct signature for a no-argument constructor?

 Calendar Example
 ----------------

 Here is another example.
-There is a class called GregorianCalendar in Java that can be used for dates and times.
-You can use this class by adding the line "import java.util.GregorianCalendar;" which will bring in this class library.
-Then, you can create an object variable called today that uses the default constructor to initialize it to the current date and time.
+There is a class called ``GregorianCalendar`` in Java that can be used for dates and times.
+You can use this class by adding the line ``import java.util.GregorianCalendar;`` which will use this class library.
+Then, you can create an object variable called ``today`` that uses the default constructor to initialize ``today`` to refer to a ``GregorianCalendar`` object with the current date and time.

 .. activecode:: GregorianCalendar1
     :language: java

     Run the code below to see what it does.
 Note that the code below will return the current date and time on the server which might be different from the time where you are.
     ~~~~
     import java.util.GregorianCalendar;

     public class Test1
     {
         public static void main(String[] args)
         {
             GregorianCalendar today = new GregorianCalendar();
             System.out.println("Current date and time on server: "
                          + today.getTime());
         }
      }

-The GregorianCalendar class also has a constructor that takes a particular year, month (starting January at 0), and day as parameters to set up a specific date.
-Here's the same program again but with a second variable that initializes the variable to the date 1/1/2020.
+The ``GregorianCalendar`` class also has a constructor that takes a particular year, month (note that January is 0), and day as parameters to set up a specific date.
+Here's the same program again but with a new variable ``myDate`` that refers to a ``GregorianCalendar`` object with the date 1/1/2020.

 |CodingEx| **Coding Exercise:**